(Note: This feature was written in December 2016, but we hope its message remains just as relevant today as it was then)

-Between the massive protests against Jakarta Governor Ahok for his alleged blasphemy, the recent shutdown of a Christmas service in Bandung by religious extremists and the bombing of a church in November which led to the death of a 3-year-old child, some people must feel like there is a growing wave of hate and intolerance in Indonesia that simply cannot be stopped.
+Between the massive protests against Jakarta Governor Ahok for his alleged blasphemy, the recent shutdown of a Christmas service in Bandung by religious extremists and the bombing of a church in November which led to the death of a 3-year-old child, some people feel like there is a growing wave of hate and intolerance in Indonesia that simply cannot be stopped.

 Which is why we thought that now would be a good time to remember the story of Riyanto.
 About 16 years ago, the young Muslim man sacrificed himself to save a church filled with people who followed a different faith than his own.
-In doing so, he became a hero and a symbol of what Indonesia’s creed of Bhineka Tunggal Ika (Unity in Diversity) truly means.
+In doing so, he became a national hero and a symbol of what Indonesia’s creed of Bhineka Tunggal Ika (Unity in Diversity) truly means.

-In those chaotic years after the fall of Suharto, terrorist organizations were strong enough to perpetrate attacks throughout Indonesia.
+In the chaotic years after the fall of Suharto, terrorist organizations were strong enough to perpetrate attacks throughout Indonesia.
 One of the most notorious of those attacks was when Al Qaeda and Jemaah Islamiyah planned widescale bombings at churches across the country on December 24, 2000.

 Banser, a youth wing of Islamic organization Nahdlatul Ulama (NU) has had a long standing tradition of having its members guard churches throughout Indonesia as a sign of goodwill towards their Christian brothers (a tradition they maintain still).
 One of those is the Eben Haezar Church in the town of Mojokerto, East Java.